StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/merging.md

 ![service type](../../../.gitbook/assets/relation_example_b.png)

-## Merging a pre-existing component
+## Merging with a StackState component
 Let's take the following example; we have three components that we create, all having the previous one as their parent span.

 ```text